-Kabbage is a great option if you’re looking for the best business loans for small business owners.
-Not only does this company offer lines of credit; it’s also one of the few that offer monthly payment options instead of daily or weekly ones.
+Kabbage is an excellent option if you’re looking for the best business loans for small-business owners.
+Not only does this company offer lines of credit, it’s also one of the few that offer monthly payment options instead of daily or weekly ones.
 Read Review

 - •Great for people with low credit scores